In accordance with federal regulations set forth by The

 Foster Youth Initiative

-Contact information: Steve Tamanaha, Associate Dean, Student Success & Support Services STamanaha@occ.cccd.edu
+These programs are administered by the EOPS and CARE Offices.
+Please contact Steve Tamanaha, Associate Dean, Student Success & Support Services at STamanaha@occ.cccd.edu

 Scholarship opportunities are administered by the Foundation

 Office, Administration Building.
 Contact TJ Nguyen at TJNguyen@occ.cccd.edu